About The Artist

 In 2001 Tori joined the Confluence Gallery & Art Center’s Board of Directors, and was elected chairman in 2002.
 During his tenure, the organization succeeded in purchasing the building that houses their gallery and class space.
 He has also been active on the Methow Arts teaching roster since 2003, and has led several dynamic learning experiences in the public school system.
-In 2007 he was chosen to be a regional ambassador for Artist Trust in Seattle.
+Since 2008 he has served as a regional ambassador for Artist Trust in Seattle.

 In 2011 Tori began working for TwispWorks, a community inspired project that is re-purposing a 6.5 acre, seventeen building former US Forest Service complex in to a hub for creative enterprise.
 As Director of Campus Operations, his responsibilities include project management of extensive building renovations and oversight of the Artist in Residence Program.

 Tori is currently represented by Traver Gallery in Seattle.